Ann-Geo/Disk-failures-in-HPC-2024/README.md

 month = {9}
 }

-2. Disk Failure Dataset from the Campaign Storage System
 @article{campaign-dataset,
 title = {Disk Failure Dataset from the Campaign Storage System}, author = {George, Anjus and Hanley, Jesse and Zimmer, Christopher},